 We are pleased to announce the beginning of the Sailor Spotlight series, telling the stories of LGBTQ sailors from around the world.
 If you would like to share your story, click the button below.

-What was the first boat you ever sailed a race on?
+What was the first boat you ever sailed?
+What was that experience like?

 What made you fall in love with the sport?

 I absolutely love being on the water, especially being active on the water.
 While I’ve done my share of being “rail meat,” just like everybody else, I love being active on a boat and contributing to speed.
 It’s also great how almost all the jobs on a bigger boat take more than one person to accomplish efficiently and with speed.
 That sense that we’re all working together is fantastic.

 Flying the chute (spinnaker) is my favorite position.
 Even though I’m the one controlling the curl and position of the sail, and thus the speed of the boat, I’m dependent on the foredeck for jibes and pole position and to the crew in the pet to control the guy.
 There have been a few times where I was so focused on the sail that I didn’t even realize we’d crossed the finish line.

 What are your current activities and connections in sailing?

 Right now in the winter, I’m not doing anything with sailing.
 I’ve always been simply a crew member, not a boat owner, nor a member of any of the local yacht clubs.